-The Town of Round Hill is proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2018.
+The Town of Round Hill is proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2022.
 Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
-The Town is steadily upgrading facilities and treatment methods to meet and exceed all public drinking water standards.
-If you have a question or concern that is not addressed in this report, please contact the Town Administrator, Mrs. Melissa Hynes at: 540-338-7878 or the Utility Department at 540-338-4772.
-Our staff is available to assist you Monday through Friday between 8:30 a.m. and 4:30 p.m.
+The Town is steadily upgrading facilities and treatment methods to achieve and or exceed all public drinking water standards.
+If you have a question or concern that are not addressed in this report, please contact the Town Administrator, Mrs. Melissa Hynes at: 540-338-7878 or the Utility Department at 540-338-4772.